juanocv/juanocv/README.md

 ## Hi there, my name is Juan 🤠

 <p align="left">
 I'm a human being based in&#128205São Paulo, Brazil with a Bsc in Science and Technology by Federal University of ABC (<a href="https://www.ufabc.edu.br">UFABC</a>).<br>I'm passionate about functional programming, machine learning and data science.
-Currently diving deeper into computer vision applied to urban infrastructure for my ongoing CS thesis at UFABC as well.
+Currently diving deeper into computer vision applied to urban infrastructure for my ongoing CS thesis at UFABC.
 </p>

-<p align="left">I'm also a Machine Learning Engineer at <a href="https://www.accenture.com">Accenture</a> helping clients on deploying ML Models into real, performatic, scalable systems.
-In addition I have previous experience as a software engineer daily dealing with software development, design architecture and support in a low code platform known as <a href="https://www.pega.com">PEGA</a>.
+<p align="left">Corporatively speaking, I'm a Machine Learning Engineer at <a href="https://www.accenture.com">Accenture</a> helping clients on deploying ML Models into real, performatic, scalable systems.

+I also have previous experience as a software engineer daily dealing with software development, design architecture and support in a low code platform known as <a href="https://www.pega.com">PEGA</a>.

 <p align="left">👥 Accounts<br>
   <a href="mailto:juanocarvalho@gmail.com" title="Gmail">